Searching for Invariant Solutions to Wall-Bounded Flows using Resolvent-Based Optimisation: Methodology

-It should be noted that the spatial derivative terms in \eqref{eq:projected-gradient} and \eqref{eq:projected-residual} are not explicitly computed in terms of the coefficients $a_{\bm{k}i}$ and $s_{\bm{k}i}$ here.
-These expressions would depend on the explicit form of the modes $\bm{\psi}_{\bm{k}i}$ as could be seen by substituting the expansions \eqref{eq:velocity-expansion} and \eqref{eq:residual-expansion} into \eqref{eq:projected-gradient}, and thus a general statement cannot be provided.
-In addition, the computation of the nonlinear terms in projected space using $a_{\bm{k}i}$ and $s_{\bm{k}i}$ would be in the form of several convolution sums, as can be seen in \citet{barthel2021}.
-These sums scale very poorly with the degrees-of-freedom of the system, and for this reason a pseudo-spectral approach is taken.
-The velocity and residual are expanded back into their full physical space forms where the nonlinear terms are computed after which they are then projected back onto the modes.
-This avoids the heavy computation of convolutional sums in the reduced-order space, replacing them with pointwise multiplication in physical space.
-Truncating the number of modes used in the expansion/projection steps of the procedure to a potential small number of dynamically significant modes forms a low-order model for the dynamics.
-This low-order model is characterised by the shape of the modes $\bm{\psi}_{\bm{k}i}$ and the number of modes retained.
-The primary effects of this truncation are discussed in section~\ref{sec:conditioning}.
+The wall-normal derivative terms in \eqref{eq:projected-gradient} and \eqref{eq:projected-residual} can only be expressed in terms of the modes $\bm{\psi}_{\bm{k}m}$.
+Additionally, the computation of the nonlinear terms in projected space using $a_{\bm{k}m}$ and $s_{\bm{k}m}$ would require the evaluation of several convolution sums \citep{barthel2021} that scale poorly with the degrees of freedom of the discretised system.
+To avoid this the pseudo-spectral method is used.
+The velocity and the residual are expanded back into their full physical space forms where the nonlinear terms are computed after which they are then projected onto the modes, replacing the heavy convolution sums with pointwise multiplication in physical space.